molmod/yaff/doc/howto.rst

 -----------------------------

-A ``System`` instance in Yaff contains all the physical properties of a molecular system plus some extra information that is usfule to define a force field.
+A ``System`` instance in Yaff contains all the physical properties of a molecular system plus some extra information that is useful to define a force field.
 Most properties are optional.

 **Basic physical properties:**

 #.
 Atomic numbers
 #.
 Positions of the atoms
 #.
-0, 1, 2, or 3 Cell parameters (optional)
+0, 1, 2, or 3 Cell vectors (optional)
 #.
 Atomic charges (optional)
 #.
 Atomic masses (optional)